Asthma is a common, long-term condition which effects the lungs. People with asthma have airways (or breathing tubes) that are...

 - Avoid activities known to cause exposure to pollen, such as mowing grass

 - Shower after outdoor activities where exposure to pollen has been high

 - Use re-circulated air in the car when pollen/pollution levels are high, keeping windows closed

 - If you cycle to work/school consider the use of a face mask that can filter small particulates

 - Consider carpooling to work or shared school runs to minimise the amount of vehicles making the same journey

 - Wearing sunglasses and a hat to prevent pollen getting onto the skin, eyes, hair

-Further useful information may be found in the following Allergy UK Factsheets
+Further useful information can be found in the following Allergy UK factsheets

 - Allergic Eye Disease